WolframResearch/WL-FunctionCompile-CI-Template/README.md

 The meanings of the specified entitlement settings are:
 - `"StandardKernelLimit" -> 6`: Up to six kernels may run concurrently.
 (This means two copies of the three-OS compilation workflow.)
-- `"LicenseExpiration" -> Quantity[1, "Hours"]`: Each kernel may run for up to one hour.
+- `"LicenseExpiration" -> Quantity[1, "Hours"]`: Each kernel may run for up to one hour at a time.
 - `"EntitlementExpiration" -> Quantity[1, "Years"]`: The entitlement expires one year after creation.
 (This means you must create a new entitlement and replace the GitHub secret once a year.)

 You may adjust these settings as needed for your use case.
 For more information, see the documentation for [`CreateLicenseEntitlement`](https://reference.wolfram.com/language/ref/CreateLicenseEntitlement.html).